Naqsh-e Jahan Square, Isfahan (History, Photos, Location)

 Naqsh-e Jahan Square’s layout combines beauty, symmetry, and functional design.
 Its rectangular shape and well-balanced architectural features provide visitors with a harmonious experience as they stroll through the site.
 Four primary attractions are situated along each side of the square, each serving different roles, religious, political, and commercial.

-The northern side houses the bustling Qeysarieh or Isfahan Grand Bazaar, while the east side features Sheikh Lotfollah Mosque, famous for its delicate tilework.
+The northern side houses the bustling Qeysarieh or Isfahan Grand Bazaar, while the east side features the Sheikh Lotfollah Mosque, famous for its delicate tilework.
 On the west side lies Ali Qapu Palace, which once served as a royal residence, and on the south is the grand Shah Mosque, a masterpiece of Safavid architecture.

 Naqsh-e Jahan Square Plan